potatoscript/potato-script/README.md

 ### Getting Started

-1. **Installation**: To start using Potato.js, download the library file from the official repository or include it directly from a CDN in your HTML file:
+1. **Installation**: To start using Potato.js, download the library file from the official repository and include it in your HTML file:

    ```html
    <script src="potato.js"></script>